Skip to content

 Step 2: Generate the Diff

-1. Run the latexdiff tool on your selected files
+Invokes the latexdiff tool on your selected base and edited files.

 Step 3: Review Changes